Lipen/discrete-math-course/typst/hw3.typ

 Consider $(A or B) and (C or (D and E))$:

 + Apply Tseitin: introduce variables for subformulae, encode each as CNF clauses.
 + Prove equisatisfiability both ways.
-Explain why logical equivalence fails.
+  Explain why logical equivalence does not hold.
 + Compare sizes (clauses, variables, literals) with direct CNF.
-When is each method better?
+  When each method is better?

 #block(sticky: true)[*Part (c): Resource Allocation*]